 In order to allow sailing to recommence it was necessary for us to conduct a risk assessment, this risk assessment is being updated each time the advice from the government and RYA changes and it is very important that you read this risk assessment in full prior to visiting the club.
 The risk assessment can be found by CLICKING HERE or via the menu on the left hand side of the screen.
 Please take the time to read it fully, it contains important information and it is essential that you are aware of the entire contents of the document.

-- From Saturday 16th May it will be possible for members to access the club in order to sail their boats.
+- It is possible for members to access the club in order to sail their boats.

 - It is important that everyone understands that they are using the club at their own risk.
 Please consider other members and be aware that any surface you touch is potentially contaminated, it is your responsibility to take adequate precautions.

-- Safety cover will be provided on Saturday and Sunday afternoons and Tuesday evening, subject to the wind not exceeding 15kts (and gusts not exceeding 25kts) and subject to the availability of suitably qualified and trained volunteers.
+- Safety cover will be provided on Sundays, subject to the wind not exceeding 15kts (and gusts not exceeding 25kts) and subject to the availability of suitably qualified and trained volunteers.
 Sailing will be entirely at your own risk and you should consider the weather conditions and your ability before going afloat.

 - When a green flag is flying from the flag pole outside the race box a safety boat is in operation, when there is a red flag flying there is no safety boat in operation.

-- Please ensure that your boat is fully seaworthy, there will be nobody there to rescue you if anything breaks.
+- Please ensure that your boat is fully seaworthy.

 - Members are able to use club boats but only when there us a safety boat in operation and they must be used according to the operating procedure defined below.
-Currently there will be no organised activities and any sailing is in accordance with chapter 4 of our Health and Safety Manual.
+Sailing is in accordance with chapter 4 of our Health and Safety Manual.
 This can be found on the website in the "About" section or by CLICKING HERE

-It is possible for members to sail club boats on Tuesday, Saturday and Sunday when there is a safey boat in operation.
-There is currently no charge for the use of club boats but members should be aware that they primarily being provided for those members who do not own their own boats. it is necessary to book and pay for these boats in advance via the website.
+It is possible for members to sail club boats on Sundays when there is a safey boat in operation.
+Club boats are primarily being provided for those members who do not own their own boats. it is necessary to book and pay for these boats in advance via the website.

 The boats are kept in a storage area to the left of the main slipway (Toppers, Picos and 2000s) and near the safety pontoon (Fevas and Optimists).
-Only boats in this storage area can be used, subject to the following conditions
+Only boats in these storage areas can be used, subject to the following conditions

-- On Saturday and Sunday boats must be left in the quarantine area on the other side of the main slipway, along the side of the clubhouse
+- Boats must be left in the quarantine area after use, on the other side of the main slipway, along the side of the clubhouse

 - In order to allow as many of our members as possible to sail, we must minimise the number of people on the shore at any time.
 We are therefore asking you not to bring picnics to the club at this stage.
 In addition to providing a safer environment for everyone, this will also minimise the number of people on the shore and hopefully remove the need for us to consider any restrictions in the future to limit the number of people on the shore.